What is an assault rifle?

 The problem is with Natural rights, as recognized by the Constitution and 2nd Amendment in their way, there's really only two ways they can write these laws (1) too broad (2) too specific.

 In the "too specific" cases, they pick on models or features, which means people change brands/models and go around them.
 And then in the "too broad" category, they fall into a plethora of mistakes: like going after cosmetics that have no functional penalties, or they try to ban functionality, which be challenged (and they always lose) once it gets to the Supreme Court.
 If they're truly vile humans, they do it full well knowing they're doing it, but it'll take 5-10 years to get it repealed.
-(A favorite of Kamala Harris types).
+(A favorite tactic of Kamala Harris types: support illegal laws knowing it'll take decades to get repealed).
 Their anti-constitutional agenda is more important to them than their oath to the Law/Constitution.
 This divisiveness puts them against those who care about the law.

-By legal definition, an assault WEAPON is primarily things like fully automatic (one squeeze of the trigger delivers multiple rounds).
+By definition, an assault rifle is primarily things like fully automatic (one squeeze of the trigger delivers multiple rounds).
 Silencers/suppressors.
-And some extremely short (and thus inaccurate) guns called SBR's (Short Barreled Rifles).
+And some extremely short (and thus less-accurate) guns called SBR's (Short Barreled Rifles).
 All those are felonies since the 1930's -- at least without expensive permitting, background checks, and so on.

-So whenever someone is talking about an "Assault Weapons Ban" they're either stupid, or defrauding people -- those have been banned., and it's their responsibility to know that before talking on the issue What they're trying to do is create, "assault rifle" bans, which are look-a-like's (but not behave a-like's), and a term that was invented in the 1990's.
-But they aren't actual assault weapons, any more than a Porsche 911 is a formula 1 car, or your stock Mustang is a top-fuel dragster.
+So whenever someone is talking about an "Assault Weapons Ban" referring to Rifle's they're either stupid, or defrauding people -- those have been banned., and it's their responsibility to know that before talking on the issue.
+What they're trying to do is ban look-a-like's (but not behave a-like's).
+These aren't actual assault rifles, any more than a Porsche 911 is a formula 1 car, or your stock Mustang is a top-fuel dragster.

-So what exactly classifies an assault "rifle" to the legislators?
+So what exactly classifies an assault "weapon" to the legislators?
 Mostly it's cosmetics.
 As I showed in my sketch it includes that following: